-Jan Hus Day takes place every year on July 6th in the Czech Republic.
-The holiday exists to acknowledge Hus’ life and passing.
+Jan Hus Day takes place every year on 6 July in the Czech Republic to acknowledge the life and death of this important 14th century figure.

 Jan Hus was a philosopher and priest who hailed from what is now the Czech Republic.
-He was born in 1369 and passed away in the summer of 1415.
+He was born in 1369 and was burned at the stake for heresy in the summer of 1415.
 He was executed due to his disagreements regarding various Roman Catholic church doctrines.
 Hus made a significant impact during his lifetime as a religious reformer.
 That’s why he has a holiday dedicated to him.